willy-dev/zoom-maps/README.md

 # zoom-maps
-This contains a zoom function for
+This contains a zoom onscroll function for maps